This 1 chart explains how bad Fox News is for our politics - Local News 8

 Now, consider what those numbers mean.

-A majority of Republicans (and Republican-leaning independents) don’t trust ANY media company other than Fox News.
-And two thirds don’t trust ANY media companies other than Fox News and ABC.
-The next 3 most-trusted media sourced among Republicans?
+A majority of Republicans (and Republican-leaning independents) don’t trust ANY media company even close to as much as they trust Fox News.
+The next three most-trusted media sourced among Republicans?
 CBS, NBC and, wait for it, the Sean Hannity radio show — all of which are trusted by 3 in 10 people.
 Eighteen of the 30 media courses that Pew asked about were trusted by less than 1 in 5 Republicans and Republican-leaners.

 Combine those numbers with Fox News’s overwhelming viewership numbers among Republicans (60% get their election news from Fox; no other outlet gets above 30%), and the marked difference between its content and that of all the other mainstream media outlets, and you see a major reason for why we are where we are, politically speaking.

-Note: CORRECTION: This story has been updated to correctly refer to the Pew poll’s data on Republican news consumption.